Sink or Swim for New Bannon Lawyer as Charity Fraud Case Marches On

 The prosecutor Sobelman noted that the government made a “very substantial” first production at three different times in early October, and some later in the month.

-Though such production did not meet the court’s Sept.
-29 deadline, Sobelman said the time it took to acquire drives from defendants, load and image them accounted for the delay.
+Such production did not meet the court’s Sept.
+29 deadline, but Sobelman attributed the delay to the time it took to acquire drives from defendants, then load and image them.

 The hearing marked the first time since August when Bannon and a trio of men with whom he had teamed up to launch a nonprofit called We Build The Wall pleaded not guilty to defrauding donors.

-In just its first week, the crowdfunding campaign to create a small segment of a wall U.S.-Mexico border raised $17 million.
+In just its first week, the crowdfunding campaign to create a small segment of a wall on the U.S.-Mexico border raised $17 million.

 Bannon and the U.S. Air Force veteran who started the campaign, Brian Kolfage, publicly promised that every penny they raised would go to construction, but a 24-page indictment says Kolfage used donation money to buy a boat, a Range Rover and cosmetic surgery, while Bannon alone pocketed more than $1 million.